 Cooke, who minored in health education in university, says she hasn’t met a single sex ed teacher with post-secondary training in the subject.
 Instructors might take a health course through the teachers’ college before tackling sex ed, but rarely more than that.
 This lack of depth in the teaching is a dangerous trend, especially since research shows that STIs are on the rise among Canadian youth, while the age of first intercourse is dropping.
 The Nova Scotia government grew sufficiently alarmed by the statistics that it developed the handbook Sex?
 A Healthy Sexuality Resource, a widely praised primer handed out to middle school students.

 Some schools bring in public health nurses or independent sex educators to tackle particularly tricky subjects.
 Linda Donaldson, a mother in South Surrey, BC, spearheaded a project through the school council, involving a visit by a sex educator.
-“I believe someone who is as trained, fluent and comfortable in the subject as a dedicated sex educator does a much better job getting the message across [than an untrained teacher],” she says.
+“I believe someone who is as trained, fluent and comfortable in the subject as a dedicated sex educator does a much better job getting the message across [than],” she says.
 It cost the school $650 for a 1½-hour parent information session and a day of classes for grades K to seven.
 “She was awesome with the kids,” says Donaldson.
 “Everyone thought it was money well spent, including the teachers.”